What is plastic bronchitis?

 - Lymphatic embolization

-Intranodal lymphangiography is an imaging procedure that is used to see the lymphatic vessels under x-ray in order to provide guidance for the lymphatic embolization procedure.
+Intranodal lymphangiography is an imaging procedure that is used to see the lymphatic vessels under X-ray to guide the lymphatic embolization procedure.

 After leak locations are identified, special glue, endovascular coils, or a combination of agents is used to close the thoracic duct and repair the leaks.